Dublinbikes: Service

 The robust bicycles are produced by the French bicycle company Mercier in Hungary and are repaired by JCDecaux.
 They are three-speed bicycles, fitted with Shimano Nexus gears which can be changed up and down using a twist/grip shifter on the right handlebar.
 A Shimano hub dynamo in the front wheel generates power for front and rear always-on LED lighting.
 The bikes are fitted with Schwalbe Marathon tyres.
-Other components include a locking system, an adjustable cushioned saddle, a front bicycle basket, a kick stand and a bell.

-Each station is equipped with an automatic rental terminal and stands for 20 to 40 bicycles.
-Initially, fourteen terminals have credit card facilities enabling the user to purchase a 3-Day Ticket.
+Other components include a locking system, an adjustable cushioned saddle, a front bicycle basket, a kick stand and a bell.Each station is equipped with an automatic rental terminal and stands for 20 to 40 bicycles.
+Initially, fourteen terminals had credit card facilities enabling the user to purchase a 3-Day Ticket.

 If a user arrives with a rented bicycle at a station without open spots, the terminal grants another fifteen minutes of free rental time.
-The rental terminals also display information about neighbouring dublinbike stations, including location, number of available bicycles and open stands.
+The rental terminals also display information about neighbouring Dublinbikes stations, including location, number of available bicycles and open stands.
 A fleet of bicycle-transporting vehicles are used to redistribute bicycles between empty and full stations.

 Future

 In November 2010, a major five-year expansion plan was adopted due to the huge success of the scheme thus far.
-The plan will see the number of bikes increase from 450 to 5,000 and the number of bike stations increase from 40 to 300.
-The scheme will be extended as far north as DCU, as far south as UCD, as far east as Sandymount and as far west as Inchicore.
+The plan called for the number bikes increase from 450 to 5,000 and the number of bike stations increase from 40 to 300.
+The scheme was to be extended as far north as DCU, as far south as UCD, as far east as Sandymount and as far west as Inchicore.
 The expansion will be funded differently than the original scheme, most likely through a mix of public and private funding.

 In July 2012 it was announced that the first part of the scheme would begin before the end of the year.

 Stations

 When launched in 2009 there was a total of 40 bike stations and 450 bikes.
-There was a small expansion completed in 2011, adding 4 new stations and an extra 100 bikes.
+There was a small expansion completed in 2011, adding four new stations and an extra 100 bikes.
 In April 2013 expansion plans were announced to expand the network to 102 stations and increasing the number of bikes from 550 to 1500.
 In March 2018, it was confirmed that the service would expand from 101 stations to 116 and from 1,500 bikes to 1,600.

 Alternatives

 In May 2018, Dublin City Council granted licenses to two operators, Urbo and BleeperBike, to run a new, stationless bike-sharing scheme, with "full interoperability between the two schemes".
 In 2019, the second licence has been re-advertised after Urbo never launched their bikes in Dublin.
 The Irish company Moby won the second license and is expected to launch a fleet of electrically assisted bikes by 2020.